southalc/enc/README.md

 parameters, and general parameters used as top-scope variables.
 Assigning top-scope variables this way can ensure that catalogs are built from controlled data instead of client supplied facts, and can be an alternative to using trusted facts, which can be cumbersome to implement.

+Class and parameter data supplied by the ENC is merged with data from any environment manifests in building the catalog for a node, with data from the ENC having precedent.

 ## Inventory

 This ENC script is designed to use a YAML inventory for looking up node classification.
 It is written in a way that allows environments to be defined with classes, class